-Make sure that it is up-to-date with the most recent version offered by the vendor.
+Make sure that your software is up-to-date with the most recent version offered by the vendor.
 "Pre-packaged software" effectively means any software package that you've placed in your domain directory such as a blog, gallery, forum, shopping cart, content management system, and so on.
-Out-of-date versions of such software frequently have well-known security holes that can be exploited via simple scripts that are bandied about freely amongst "hacker" and "script-kiddie" groups.
+Out-of-date versions of such software frequently have well-known security holes that can be exploited via simple scripts that are bandied about freely among "hacker" and "script-kiddie" groups.

-Don't overlook plugins when updating software.
+You should never overlook any plugins when updating software.
 If you have any non-standard plugins activated for your applications, try a search engine query for the plugin name + "vulnerability" to see if anything crops up in the version you're using.
 If there are known vulnerabilities for the plugin in the version you're using, make sure to apply any available patches; otherwise, deactivate the plugin.